From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “It’s okay, I’ll walk back.”

-“Okay, but watch out your steps.”
+“Okay, but watch your steps.”
 Katelyn stooped down and picked a rock on the path ahead and threw it away.
-“Don’t undermine the danger this can cause.”
+“Don’t underestimate the danger this can cause.”

 “Oh, goodness me!
 You treat me like a two-year-old.
 I’m fine.”
 She coughed and held her chest.
 “Don’t gimme that look.
 I’m fine.”